roshan-cell/Swarna-lehenga/README.md

 #### Link: https://swarnalehenga.vercel.app/

-Welcome to ShoeKart, a full-stack MERN-based website for Indian ethnic wear built with Next.js.
+Welcome to ShoeKart, a full-stack MERN-based website for Indian ethnic .
 This website offers a unique online shopping experience for those who are looking for authentic and luxurious Indian fashion.

 # Features